-The Board understands that the Congress is considering a repeal of the 4.3 cents per gallon fuels tax, enacted in 1993 as a deficit reduction tax.
-If this deficit reduction fuel tax is not repealed by the Congress, the Board recommends that the 4.3 cents per gallon fuels tax associated with and paid by the inland navigation industry be reallocated to the Inland Waterways Trust Fund from revenues to the General Treasury.
+The Inland Waterways Users Board (the Board) understands that the Congress is again considering a repeal of the 4.3 cents per gallon fuel tax, enacted in 1993 as a deficit reduction tax, and fully supports repeal of this tax.
+If this deficit reduction fuel tax is not repealed by the Congress, the Board strongly recommends that the 4.3 cents per gallon fuel tax associated with and paid by the commercial users of the inland waterways be reallocated from a revenue contribution to the General Treasury to a contribution into the Inland Waterways Trust Fund (in the same manner as other transportation trust funds).